-b.
+a.
 Senior Director of Advancement for the Arts

-The senior director of advancement for the arts is responsible for planning, organizing and soliciting gifts in support of the Ferguson Center for the Arts, in coordination with the Ferguson Center administration, as well as for the academic programs in the fine and performing arts at the University.
+The senior director of advancement for the arts is responsible for planning, organizing and soliciting gifts in support of the Ferguson Center for the Arts and the Fine Arts Center, in coordination with the Ferguson Center and Fine Arts Center administration, as well as for the academic programs in the fine and performing arts at the University.
 The senior director also provides staff support for the Friends of Music and the Theatre Guild programs.
 The senior director is selected by, reports to and serves at the pleasure of the vice president for university advancement.